 Clinical supervision training must be specific to providing clinical supervision or becoming a clinical supervisor.
 Reference Required Training for additional information.

-You must submit an endorsement form documenting a minimum of 100 hours of your own supervised clinical supervision of individuals providing mental health services.
-Your supervision experience may include individual and/or group supervision, with a maximum of 10 members in a supervision group.
-You may use supervision of graduate students in training to fulfill this requirement.
-The endorser of your supervision must be a current NCC or licensed or certified mental health provider and must have training in clinical supervision.
+Applicants must submit a Supervision Provision Endorsement form documenting a minimum of 100 hours of qualified clinical supervision by the applicant.
+Your supervision experience may include individual and/or group supervision, with a maximum of 12 members in a supervision group.

 You must document a minimum of five years of post-master’s experience in mental health services that includes at least 4,000 hours of direct service with clients.
 The master’s or higher degree submitted must be in a mental health field.